The Slope Park

 A small mosque located in the northern side of the Slope Park, on the Sea Wall Promenade.
 The mosque is built of eolianite, and at its southwest corner is a minaret with a veranda for the muezzin.
 A Dutch painting of 1675 depicts a mosque reminiscent of the Sea Mosque, but the exact construction date of the structure is unknown.
 Muslim sailors would pray in this mosque before departing.
 The mosque was renovated in 1997, and is not open to visitors.

-The Zodiac Fountain was made by the sculptors Varda Ghivoly and Ilan Gelber in 2011.
+The Zodiac Fountain was made by the sculptors Varda Ghivoly and Ilan Gelber in 2011, Character Design was made by sculptor Navot Gil.
 The fountain, located in Kdumim Square, bears chalkstone sculptures of the twelve zodiacs in fascinating, original designs.

 The fountain combines effects of water, lighting, and stonework, and completes the representation of the twelve zodiacs in Old Jaffa.
 The zodiacs also appear in the street names of Old Jaffa and the Wishing Bridge connecting Jaffa Hill with Kdumim Square.